darkreapyre/Athena-HOL/Lab2/README.md

 1. In the **Create Bucket** pop-up page, input a unique **Bucket name**.
 So it’s advised to choose a large bucket name, with many random characters and numbers (no spaces).
 It will be easier to name your bucket

    ```
-   aws-glue-scripts-<YOURAWSACCOUNTID>-us-west-2
+   aws-glue-scripts-<username>-us-west-2
    ```

-   and it would be easier to choose/select this bucket for the remainder of this Lab3.
+   and it would be easier to choose/select this bucket for the remainder of this Lab.

    i.Select the region as **Oregon**. ii.
 Click **Next** to navigate to next tab.